xzYue/odoo/doc/howtos/web.rst

 Modify existing widgets and classes
 ===================================

-The class system of the Odoo web framework allows direct modification of existing classes using the :func:`~openerp.web.Class.include` method::
+The class system of the Modoo web framework allows direct modification of existing classes using the :func:`~openerp.web.Class.include` method::

     var TestClass = instance.web.Class.extend({